Lorenz5600/Actian.EFCore/README.md

 Actian.EFCore is built and tested using build script `.github/workflows/build.yml`.
 A build is started when:

 - Changes are pushed to branch `main`.
-- Changes are pushed to a branch that has a pull request to branch `main`.
+- Changes are pushed to a branch that has a pull request to branch `main`. _This has been disabled for now_

 Test results are saved to branch [TestResults] branch of the [Actian.EFCore repository].